vstelmakh/url-highlight/README.md

 **Url highlight** - PHP library to find URLs in text and turn them into clickable links.
 Made to handle complex URLs, HTML markup and edge cases.

-- **Input:** plain text, HTML or HTML entity encoded text.
+- Works with plain text, HTML or HTML entity encoded input.
-- **Matching:** URLs without a scheme by top-level domain, emails, IP hosts, Unicode and edge cases.
+- Matches URLs without a scheme by top-level domain, emails, IP hosts, Unicode and edge cases.
-- **Precision:** trailing punctuation and unbalanced brackets stay out of the match.
+- Keeps punctuation and unbalanced brackets out of the match.
-- **HTML aware:** existing links and elements that may not contain anchors stay untouched.
+- Leaves existing links and elements that may not contain anchors untouched.
-- **Output:** links rendered your way, or URLs as parsed components.
+- Renders links your way, or returns URLs as parsed components.

 [🚀 **See examples** 👀](./docs/examples.md)